Saber-toothedCatClio/DIGS-30009/README.md

 Offers a critical assessment of limitations (such as chunk-level leakage and temporal mismatch) and proposes concrete directions for future work.

-Raw data (for example, under data/raw/)
+Raw data (宋明)

 Original Classical Chinese source texts in plain-text format, organized into subdirectories by genre (for example, SongMing_History, NeoConfucianism, SchoolOfMind).
 These are the inputs from which the chunk-level dataset is derived.

-Processed data (for example, under data/processed/)
+Processed data

 CSV files produced by the notebook, such as:

-chunks_full.csv: all genre-labeled chunks, with columns for the text, label, source file, and chunk ID.
+labeled_chunks.csv: all genre-labeled chunks, with columns for the text, label, source file, and chunk ID.

-train.csv: the 80 percent training split used to fit the models.
+train_set.csv: the 80 percent training split used to fit the models.

-test.csv: the 20 percent held-out test split used to evaluate generalization performance.
+test_set.csv: the 20 percent held-out test split used to evaluate generalization performance.